David Bartholomae is a Professor of English and the Charles Crow Chair. He received his PhD from Rutgers University in 1975.

 He has published a long list of chapters and articles; those most often taught and reprinted are: “Teaching On and Off the Tenure Track: Highlights from the ADE Survey of Staffing Patterns in English,” “What is Composition?
 And If You Know What That Is, Why Do We Teach It?,” “Inventing the University,” “Writing with Teachers” (an exchange with Peter Elbow), “The Tidy House: Basic Writing in the American University,” “Freshman English, Composition, and CCCC,” and “The Study of Error.”
 Details can be found in his CV.

-I have two recent essays in journals not necessarily on the shelves of colleagues in Composition, Rhetoric, Literacy, or Writing Studies.
-Both, however, deal with figures and issues central to these fields.
+I have three recent essays in journals not necessarily on the shelves of colleagues in Composition, Rhetoric, Literacy, or Writing Studies.
+All, however, deal with figures and issues central to these fields.
 The title is a good guide to the first.
-The second is an essay on writers and their productive use of written sources:
+The second is an essay on writers and their productive use of written sources The third is a piece I wrote along with my students in a course on Travel Writing:

 - “Teacher Teacher: Poirier and Coles on Writing,” Raritan (Winter 2017), 25-53. http://raritanquarterly.rutgers.edu/component/mtree/attachment/1988/333